atticus-sullivan/bundestagswahl_sitzrechner/README.md

 descriptions here.
 Instead the comments in the source code contains such references.

+#### < 2013
+I did not find machine readable data for elections prior to 2013 (neither on bundeswahlleiter.de nor on govdata.de).
+Thus, it might not make that much sense to implement these schemes (the guided calculation from Bundeswahlleiter:in does exist as far as I can see though).
+The only benfit would be to have further schemes to compare newer ones to.

+Also note that for the scheme changed in 2013 (significant changes in the legislative text, I'm not sure though how large the effective changes are, maybe most of the changes is just a simple rewrite without introducing effective changes)

 #### 2013
 Uses the same scheme like in 2017.
 This cannot be proven easily, maybe refer to [this site](https://www.buzer.de/gesetz/33/l.htm).
 Note: The text that can be